LordAmit/Lordy_Learns_Django/README.md

 # Lordy_Learns_Django
 Self Explanatory Title.
-I am going to use this repo to practise what I am learning from Django
+I am going to use this repo to practise what I am learning from Django.

+## Todo

+[ ] Part 1: Requests and responses
+[ ] Part 2: Models and the admin site
+[ ] Part 3: Views and templates
+[ ] Part 4: Forms and generic views
+[ ] Part 5: Testing
+[ ] Part 6: Static files
+[ ] Part 7: Customizing the admin site